Jennifer Martiny

 Jennifer B. H. Martiny is an American ecologist who is a professor at the University of California, Irvine.
 Her research considers microbial diversity in marine and terrestrial ecosystems.
-In 2020 she was elected a Fellow of the American Association for the Advancement of Science.
+In 2025 she was elected a Fellow of the American Academy of Arts and Sciences.

 Early life and education

-Martiny was an undergraduate studied at the University of California, San Diego.
-It was here that she first became interested in ecology.
-During a study abroad programme in Costa Rica, Martiny started working on tropical ecology.
-After graduating with her bachelor's degree, Martiny studied the diversity of birds and butterflies with Gretchen Daily.
-She joined Stanford University as a graduate student, where she was introduced to microbes.
+Martiny studied as an undergraduate at the University of California, San Diego.
+It was here that she first became interested in ecology, including studying tropical biology and conservation abroad in Costa Rica.
+After graduating with her bachelor's degree, she joined Stanford University as a graduate student, studying conservation biology with Paul Ehrlich and Gretchen Daily.
 Her doctoral research considered the distribution and loss of biodiversity.
-Martiny stayed at Stanford as a postdoctoral fellow, where she started working on the microorganisms.
+Martiny stayed at Stanford as a postdoctoral researcher with Brendan Bohannan, where she started working on microorganisms.

 Research and career

-Martiny studies microbial ecosystems, both on earth and at sea.
-She focusses on the mechanisms that regulate microbial diversity, and how this diversity impacts the function of ecosystems.
-In particular, Martiny studies ocean viruses.
+Martiny studies the ecology and evolution of microbial communities (microbiomes) generally, but particularly in soil.
+She focuses on the mechanisms that create and maintain microbial diversity, and how this diversity impacts the functioning of ecosystems.
 She started her independent scientific career at Brown University, where she established her own laboratory in 2000.
-Here she studied the composition of bacterial assemblages and how this composition impacted the function of ecosystems.
-At Brown she developed new techniques to study bacterial communities in the field; including DNA sequencing.
-In particular, Martiny focussed on the bacterial diversity in salt marshes, and how these bacterial communities responded to changes in ecosystems.
-The salt marshes evaluated by Martiny included coastal marshes, which act as filters between open water and the pollutants from fisheries and nearby societies.
+Here she built on her work to quantify microbial diversity patterns in the environment and began to study the biogeographic patterns of bacteria.

 In 2006 Martiny moved to the University of California, Irvine (UCI).
-Martiny serves as Director of the UCI Microbiome Initiative.
+Martiny serves as co-Director of the UCI Center for Microbiome Science with Katrine Whiteson.
 She has investigated the impact of drought on the microbial diversity of soil.
-By studying the soil found in Orange County parklands, Martiny showed that moisture deprivation can result in changes in the representation of bacteria and fungi.
-The reasons for these changes in composition are unclear, and may be that microorganisms that are unfit of dry conditions might mutate.
-To perform these experiments, Martiny and Kathleen Treseder devised a technique called microbial caging.
-In this approach, dead plant material is encapsulated with microbes in a nylon membrane and measurements are recorded at regular intervals.
 She was announced as a visiting professor at the Technical University of Denmark in 2020.